Flippin’ Birds look to continue winning streak against BYU - SUU News

-This is the second and final conference matchup of the season and the foreseeable future against the Cougars with them moving to the Big 12 next season.
+This is the second and final conference matchup of the season and the foreseeable future against the Cougars with them moving to the Big 12 Conference next season.
 Southern Utah defeated BYU in a slim victory of 196.450-196.425 at the America First Event Center on Jan.
 21. Now it is time for the T-Birds to take the trip up the I-15 to Provo.

 The Flippin’ Birds

-SUU has been solid all year, scoring above 194 in every competition and currently ranked No. 23.
+SUU has been solid all year, scoring above 194 in every competition and are currently ranked No. 23.
 They have won two straight with their last loss being to No. 21 Utah State in Logan on Feb.
 4. Last time out, Shylen Murakami set a new school record on the bars with a 9.975 in the win over the Aggies.
 Rachel Smith scored a 9.875 on the vault with Haley Vultaggio and Celine Barney both scoring 9.800 — the third best vault score in team history.
 The T-Birds also set a new team record on the bars with a 49.325 — the second highest in program history.

 The Cougars